LappleApple/awesome-leading-and-managing/First 100 days.md

 8. How aligned are you with your boss and Boss's boss ?
 9. Are you celebrating your success and having fun along the way?

+### 2. Decide who and what really matters here?
+* skilled political behaviour involves understanding how the org works and mobilising resources to achieve org's purpose
+* Skilled leaders realise 2 dimensions in every situation - what is happening 'above the surface' and 'below the surface'
+* Do you know how org works its process, procedure systems?
+* Do you feel for the power bases, overt and covert agendas
+* who are the key decision makers and influencers?
+* Do you understand the formal and informal org chart?
+* "Invest in the network now" - Build goodwill and relationships

+### 3. Fast forward team performance